TPSE25-T25/AI-based-optimization-of-parking-fees-for-municipalities/README.md

 ## License

 This project is part of a university course (TPSE) and is intended for educational purposes.
-AI-based optimization of parking fees for municipalities
+AI-based optimization of parking fees for municipalities.